PlugAndTrade/re-apply/README.md

 #### `copy`
-`copy` fetches a collection of `kind` matching the selector(s) provided in `where`, optionally applies the patch to the resources and copies the resource to the namespace provided in`to`
+`copy` fetches a collection of `kind` matching the selector(s) provided in `where|whereField`, optionally applies the patch to the resources and copies the resource to the namespace provided in`to`
 ```yaml
 remote: